Kettlebell Grundübungen für Einsteiger und Fortgeschrittene - cross equip

 Single Arm Swing

-Instead of using both hands, use just one hand and perform the same exercise one-handed.
-Make sure you maintain a straight posture and don't twist your hips.
+Instead of using both hands, use only one hand and perform the same exercise unilaterally.
+Pay attention to a straight posture and no rotation in the hips.

 American Kettlebell Swings

-You can also adjust the height of your swing.
-Instead of eye-level swings (Russian kettlebell swings), you can do so-called American kettlebell swings – overhead swings.
-Here, you swing the kettlebell overhead.
+You can also adjust the height of the swing.
+Instead of eye level (Russian Kettlebell Swings), you can do so-called American Kettlebell Swings - overhead swings.
+This involves swinging the kettlebell overhead.

 Squats

 The basic form of the squat is simple.
-You place both feet shoulder-width apart on the floor.
-Then you begin to bend your knees and actively push them outward.
+You stand with both feet shoulder-width apart on the floor.
+Then you begin to bend your knees and actively push them outwards.
 Your upper body remains stable and upright.
-Your feet should remain completely on the floor at all times.
-The exercise is finished when your legs reach an angle of less than 90 degrees.
+Your feet should always remain completely on the floor.
+The exercise ends when your legs have reached an angle of less than 90 degrees.

-Once you've mastered the basic form, you can use the kettlebell as additional weight.
+Once the basic form is clear, you can add the kettlebell as additional weight.
 We distinguish between the following options:

 Front Squat

-– Basically, you're free to choose how you want to hold the kettlebell.
-The easiest way is to hold the kettlebell in the front rack position.
+– Basically, you are free to hold the kettlebell however you want.
+The easiest way is to take the kettlebell into the "front rack position."
 You can decide whether you want to train with one or two kettlebells.
-The kettlebell rests at your elbow.
+The kettlebell rests in your elbow.

 Goblet Squat

-– The goblet squat can only be performed with a kettlebell.
-You grip the kettlebell either by the handle or the body and position it under your chin with your arms bent.
+– You can only do the Goblet Squat with one kettlebell.
+Here, you grasp the kettlebell either by the handle or the body of the ball and position it under your chin with bent arms.

 Overhead Squat

-– Arguably the most difficult form of squat is the overhead squat.
-The kettlebell is held above you with your arm extended during the squat.
-With the overhead squat, you can decide whether you want to use one or two kettlebells.
-Maintaining a stable arm position is important – they should remain extended throughout the entire exercise.
-Don't forget to maintain an upright posture.
+– The most challenging form of squats is the Overhead Squat.
+Here, the kettlebell is held with a straight arm above you during the squat.
+For the Overhead Squat, you can decide whether you want to work with one or two kettlebells.
+Important is the stable arm position – they should be extended throughout the entire execution – don't forget the upright posture.

 Who is the exercise suitable for?

-Squats can also be performed without weights, making the exercise suitable for all levels.
+Squats can also be done without weights.
+Therefore, the exercise is feasible for all levels.
 Overhead squats are for advanced athletes.

 The upright position is central.
-The weight should be distributed across the entire foot, ensuring that the entire foot is in contact with the ground at all times.
-In the lowest position, the knees should be actively pushed outward.
+The weight should be distributed over the entire foot – thus always maintaining full foot contact with the ground.
+In the lowest position, the knees should be actively pushed outwards.

 Lunges can be quite strenuous even without weights.
-You start in an upright position.
-Choose one leg and take a slightly larger step forward.
-Your back foot remains where you started.
-Now touch the floor with the knee of your back leg, allowing you to release the back part of your foot.
-This leaves you standing with both legs at an approximately 90-degree angle.
-Depending on whether you want to do the lunges on the spot, you step back with your front leg or pull your back leg up.
+Start in an upright standing position.
+Choose one leg and step it forward in a slightly larger stride.
+The rear foot remains at the starting point.
+Now touch the ground with the knee of the rear leg; you can lift the back part of your foot.
+This way, both your legs are at approximately a 90-degree angle.
+Depending on whether you want to do the lunges in place, you either step back with the front leg or bring the rear leg forward.

-Similar to squats, you can use the kettlebell as additional weight in a variety of ways.
+Similar to squats, you can use the kettlebell in various ways as additional weight.

-Front rack – The easiest way to do this is to hold the kettlebell in the front rack position.
-You can choose whether to train with one or two kettlebells.
-The kettlebell rests at your elbow – see front squat.
+Front Rack – The easiest way is to hold the kettlebell in the "front rack position."
+You can decide whether you want to train with one or two kettlebells.
+The kettlebell rests in your elbow – see Front Squat.

-Overhead – You raise the kettlebell into the air during the lunges.
+– Extend the kettlebell overhead during the lunges.
 You can decide whether you want to work with one or two kettlebells.
-It's important to maintain a stable position with your arms – they should be extended throughout the entire exercise – and don't forget to maintain an upright posture.
+Important is the stable arm position – they should be extended throughout the entire execution – don't forget the upright posture.

 Who is the exercise suitable for?

-Lunges can also be performed without weights, making the exercise suitable for all levels.
-Overhead lunges are for advanced athletes.
+Lunges can also be done without weights.
+Therefore, the exercise is feasible for all levels.
+Overhead Lunges are for advanced athletes.

 Maintain an upright position during lunges.
-Make sure you have a stable stance.
-You can position your front leg slightly to the side for a wider and more secure stance.
+Pay attention to a stable stance.
+You can position the front leg slightly to the side to achieve a wider and thus more secure stance.

 Variations

-When you feel stable and confident, you can start increasing the weight.
+If you feel stable and secure, you can start to increase the weight.

 Reverse Lunges

-The leg moves backward rather than forward into the lunge.
+The leg moves backward into the lunge instead of forward.
 This requires even more concentration and balance.

 Clean & Jerk